-The patient is the person using the Doctena services directly or indirectly through the practitioner to find and manage their medical appointment.
-In GDPR terms, the patient is always the data-subject (final owner of personal data) and always has the right to define what happens with its data unless there are legal obligations to the request (eg. court order, criminal investigation, …)
+The patient is the person who uses the services of Doctena directly or indirectly via the practitioner to find and manage his medical appointment.
+In terms of RGPD, the patient is always the Data Subject (final owner of the personal data) and always has the right to define what happens to his or her data, unless there are legal obligations to do so (e.g. a court order, a criminal investigation, …)

-The practitioner is the person or legal entity that sub-contracts Doctena to provide them an online agenda and to collect the related patient data.
-The practitioner is the final receiver of the patient’s data (DOCTOR-PATIENT) and defines the purpose of processing and data collection.
-It is their responsibility to ensure the patient data is handled securely and according to the regulation when selecting sub-contractors like Doctena or a Doctena connected gateway partners.
-This security enforcement is done in good confidence and by the use of data processing agreements provided by Doctena that clearly define what Doctena is allowed to do with the data in name of the practitioner, and what is the level of security Doctena implements to protect this data.
+The practitioner is the natural or legal person who subcontracts Doctena to provide an online agenda and to collect patient data.
+The practitioner is the final recipient of the patient’s data (PATIENT PHYSICIAN) and defines the purpose of the data processing and collection.
+It is the responsibility of the patient to ensure that patient data is processed securely and in accordance with regulations when selecting subcontractors such as Doctena or a portal partner connected to Doctena.
+This securing is done in confidence and through the use of data processing agreements provided by Doctena that clearly define what Doctena is allowed to do with the data on behalf of the practitioner, and what level of security Doctena implements to protect that data.

-In GDPR terms, the practitioner is always the controller (Main responsible) of the patient data and the related appointment data (DOCTOR-PATIENT)
+In terms of GDPR, the practitioner is always the controller (primary controller) of patient data and appointment data (PATIENT PHYSICIAN).

-Many different medical softwares exist and are in use by practices/cabinets internally.
-Gateway partners are legal entities (sometimes the same as the medical software provider) that are specialized in linking some data from the medical software with the Doctena services.
-For integrations with Doctena only the practitioner’s data (DOCTOR-PATIENT) is concerned.
-This can be from the medical software to Doctena, from Doctena to the medical software, or in both direction depending on the needs of the practitioner.
-Doctena also provides external plugins like calendar synchronisations (e.g. Cronofy) that sync Doctena agenda’s to exchange, gsuite, outlook, … which are also considered as gateway partners.
+Many medical software programs exist and are used by medical practices in-house.
+Gateway partners are legal entities (sometimes the same as the medical software provider) that specialize in linking certain medical software data with Doctena services.
+For integrations with Doctena, only the practitioner’s data (PHYSICIAN-PATIENT) are concerned.
+This can be done from the medical software to Doctena, from Doctena to the medical software, or in both directions depending on the practitioner’s needs.
+Doctena also provides external plugins like calendar synchronizers (e.g. Cronofy) that synchronize Doctena calendars for Exchange, Gsuite, outlook, … which are also considered as gateway partners.

-In GDPR terms, Gateway partners are always processors (sub-contractor) of the practitioner.
-The practitioner must have a data processing agreement in place with the gateway partner in which the practitioner clearly defines what can be done with their data and for what purpose and how it is secured.
-Gateway partners are seen by Doctena as a sub-processor of the practitioner which received the credentials/permissions to act on their behalf.
-Therefore, no special data processing agreement is required between Doctena and the Gateway partner, unless there is a special additional personal data processing involved that requires additional arrangement.
+In terms of GDPR, Gateway partners are always subcontractors of the practitioner.
+The practitioner must have a data processing agreement with the gateway partner that clearly defines what can be done with their data, for what purpose and how it is secured.
+Gateway Partners are considered by Doctena to be a subcontractor of the Practitioner who has been granted secrecy or authorization to act on their behalf.
+Therefore, no special data processing agreement is required between Doctena and the Gateway Partner, unless a particular processing of additional personal data is involved and requires an additional arrangement.

-The Doctena group refers to Doctena S.A. and its subsidiaries in the different countries:
+The Doctena Group refers to Doctena S.A. and its subsidiaries in the various countries: